 - Postgraduate Researcher

-Luisa Andrade is a PhD researcher in the iCRAG groundwater research spoke.
+Luisa Andrade is a PhD researcher in iCRAG as part of the iCRAG-GSI Environmental Geoscience PhD Programme.
 Luisa graduated with a BSc in Civil Engineering in 2016 from the Universidade Federal de Pernambuco (UFPE) and worked as a Research Scientist in University College Dublin, before joining iCRAG under the supervision of Dr. Jean O’Dwyer.
-Her research focusses on assessing the impacts of anthropogenically produced and naturally occurring environmental factors on groundwater contamination, particularly to drinking groundwater sources.
+Her research focuses on assessing the impacts of anthropogenically produced and naturally occurring environmental factors on groundwater contamination, particularly to drinking groundwater sources.

 Groundwater is one of the most extracted raw materials worldwide and, in many cases, the least understood component of the water cycle.
 In addition, consumption of contaminated water represents a potentially significant source of health issues for the more than 2 billion people that rely on this resource for daily consumption.
 Many external (weather, land-use, etc.) and source-specific factors (local geology, distance to contamination sources, etc.) can increase groundwater exposure and susceptibility to contamination.
 Thus, it is important that significant drivers of groundwater contamination are identified so we can effectively mitigate future contamination and prevent adverse public health consequences.